navis-org/navis-nblast-large/README.md

 Because Zarr has a very easy to use interface for coordinating parallel writes.

 ### Is this slower than the original navis implementation?
-Not as far as I can tell: the overhead from using Zarr/Dask is surprisingly low as best as I can tell.
+Not as far as I can tell: the overhead from using Zarr/Dask appears surprisingly low.
 It does, however, introduce new dependencies and the returned Dask DataFrame is more difficult to handle than a normal pandas DataFrame.